Russian Orthodox Church: Canonical territory

+However, these claims are not universally recognized; in particular, the Orthodox Church of Ukraine claims Ukraine as its canonical territory and is recognized as such by the Ecumenical Patriarchate of Constantinople.
+Similarly, the Romanian Orthodox Church claims Moldova as part of its own canonical territory and the Ecumenical Patriarchate claims Estonia as the autonomous Estonian Apostolic Orthodox Church.

 Orthodox Church in America (OCA)

 The OCA has its origins in a mission established by eight Russian Orthodox monks in Alaska, then part of Russian America, in 1794.
 This grew into a full diocese of the Russian Orthodox Church after the United States purchased Alaska from Russia in 1867.
 By the late 19th century, the Russian Orthodox Church had grown in other areas of the United States due to the arrival of immigrants from areas of Eastern and Central Europe, many of them formerly of the Eastern Catholic Churches ("Greek Catholics"), and from the Middle East.
 These immigrants, regardless of nationality or ethnic background, were united under a single North American diocese of the Russian Orthodox Church.